 'In hot weather, I freeze bone broth into ice cubes and give them to my dog, Peggy.

 'These mini snacks are a simple, mess-free treat that helps keep her cool and hydrated.
-She really loves the taste, plus I like knowing they’re nutritious for her.'
+The sound of the freezer opening is usually enough to get her attention.
+She really loves the taste, and they keep her occupied for a little while too.
+Plus, I like knowing they're nutritious for her.'

-Which? home editor Jade Harding (owner of Peggy the whippet)
+Jade Harding, Which?
+Content Editor (owner of Peggy the whippet)

 Keeping your home cool